-Tungsten carbide (also known as Widia) is a material composed of hard particles, usually of tungsten carbide, incorporated into a metal matrix (often cobalt), and for this reason, it is categorised as a cermet (a composite composed of ceramic and metal materials).
-This combines hardness (resistance to wear) with resistance to cracking.
+Tungsten carbide (also known as Widia) belongs to the cermet category of materials, and is composed of of hard particles, usually of tungsten carbide, incorporated into a metal matrix (often cobalt), which combines hardness and resistance to wear with resistance to cracking.

-It was German colleagues Karl Schroeter and Henrich Bauhmhauer who first succeeded in sintering tungsten carbide in 1923, at the Osram Lamp Company, whilst attempting to produce a material that could cut tungsten into very thin filaments for use in light bulbs.
-Friedrich Krupp patented this process, and in 1926, his company began production of a material that they called Widia (from the German “Wie Diamant”).
+It was Karl Schroeter and Henrich Bauhmhauer from Germany who first sintered tungsten carbide at the Osram Lamp Company in 1923, in an attempt to produce a material capable of cutting tungsten into thin filaments for use in lamps.
+Friedrich Krupp acquired the patent for this process, and in 1926, his company began producing this material, which was referred to as Widia (from the German “Wie Diamant”).